3 Differences Between the Entrepreneur and Employee Mindsets

-“This defines the entrepreneur and entrepreneurship the entrepreneur always searches for change, responds to it and exploits it as an opportunity.”
+“This defines the entrepreneur, and entrepreneurship the entrepreneur always searches for change, responds to it and exploits it as an opportunity.”

-While they expect that success will drive great financial benefits, the financial rewards are just that – a benefit or bonus resulting from the bigger expected achievement of establishing a new enterprise.
+While they expect success to drive great financial benefits, the financial rewards are just that – a benefit or bonus resulting from the bigger expected achievement of establishing a new enterprise.

 The fact that they can bring some new organization or product into being and build it from the ground up is the primary motivation.